-To advance its goals, Youth Thrive supported the development of a training of trainers (TOT) curriculum by the University of Oklahoma OUTREACH National Resource Center for Youth Services (NRCYS) (click here for NRCYS information) and Youth In Focus (YIF) (click here for Youth In Focus information.
-The curriculum presents the Youth Thrive protective/promotive factors framework and the research on which it is based in an understandable and useable format.

-TOT participants become trainers who, in turn, will use the Youth Thrive training material to train direct service staff and other practitioners, supervisors, program operators, and managers.
+To advance its goals, Youth Thrive supported the development of a training of trainers (TOT) curriculum by the University of Oklahoma OUTREACH National Resource Center for Youth Services (NRCYS) (click here for NRCYS information) and the Academy for Competent Youth Work (click here for Youth Work Academy information).
+The curriculum presents the Youth Thrive risk and protective/promotive factors framework and the research on which it is based in an understandable and useable format.
+TOT participants become trainers who, in turn, will use this material to train direct service staff and other practitioners, supervisors, program operators and managers.